Wikimedia-Suomi/Finna-uploader/README.md

 ```

 ### Switching to PostgreSQL
-For instructions on using PostgreSQL instead of SQLite, see: [README_postgresql]
+For instructions on using PostgreSQL instead of SQLite, see: [README_postgresql](README_postgresql).

 ### Howto create Django boilerplate project
 - this is documentation on how first commit version was created